Quansight/ragna/docs/tutorials/python-api.md

 Ragna has the following built-in options:

-- **`RagnaDemoAssistant`** - This is not actually an LLM, and will not provide useful answers.
-It's a demo (toy) assistant so that you can quickly setup and use Ragna.
+- **`RagnaDemoAssistant`** - Not an actual LLM.
+Instead replies with your prompt and a static message.
+It provides a quick way to setup and use Ragna.
 - **OpenAI's `Gpt35Turbo16k` and `Gpt4`**
 - **MosaicML's `Mpt7bInstruct` and `Mpt30bInstruct`**
 - **Anthropic's `ClaudeInstant` and `Claude`**